ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 Selenium and appium server manager. https://github.com/angular/webdriver-manager

 webdriver-manager is officially supported by Angular and works well together with Protractor, the official E2E testing framework for Angular applications.
-Ionic up untill version 3.x is built on top of Angular, from version 4 and on Ionic has decoupled from the Angular framework and recreated all of their components using [StencilJS](https://stenciljs.com/).
+Ionic up until version 3.x is built on top of Angular, from version 4 and on Ionic has decoupled from the Angular framework and recreated all of their components using [StencilJS](https://stenciljs.com/).

 ### NPM